cdenq/cdenq/README.md

 ##
 ### **Directory**

 A repo directory of all the github repos associated with this account.
-Click here for a [full list](https://github.com/cdenq/my-directory).
+Click here for a public [full list](https://github.com/cdenq/my-directory) and here for a private [internal list](https://github.com/cdenq/my-other-directory) (maintenance purposes).

 - ⭐ Featured Projects
     - 🧠 AI/ML